Irish government defeats challenge to turf plans

 The government will seek advice from the European Commission which could make binding recommendations on the plan.

-Mr Ryan has said the proposed measures will focus only on large-scale commercial sales and not on the traditional, but declining, use of turf in rural areas.
+Mr Ryan said the proposed measures will focus only on large-scale commercial sales and not on the traditional, but declining, use of turf in rural areas.

-Sinn Féin finance spokesman Pearse Doherty accused Fianna Fáil and Fine Gael backbenchers of huffing and puffing on turf before falling into line with the Green party in last night’s vote.

-Speaking on Thursday in the Dáil during Leaders’ Questions he described the government’s proposals as “daft” and said everybody accepts the burning of turf is dying out.

-The environment minister, Mr Ryan, said what’s proposed was not an outright ban.

-He said the govt wouldn’t ignore the health issue and the loss of life associated with air pollution.
+He said what is proposed was not an outright ban and explained the government would not ignore the health issue and the loss of life associated with air pollution.

-The minister said we need an all-island approach and said the Sinn Féin assembly election manifesto does not mention air pollution and says nothing about stopping the sale of smoky fuel which is often sold across the border.

 It is understood that the issue will be debated by the three coalition leaders at their weekly meetings before new proposals are brought to cabinet.